pressfstudios/pressfstudios.github.io/servicemanager-docs.md

 - A quick, easy to use, safe, and easy to manage solution for your in-game 'singleton objects'.
 - A simple but flexible custom per-scene bootstrap solution to ensure you never have issues of missing managers, services, or other required gameobjects when you boot from a random scene in your project.

+~NB: The service and bootstrap side of the plugin are completely separate and do not require each other's use.
+If you just want to use our Service model and handle your own bootstrapping you can easily do so.~

 ## Service Manager

 The service manager is extremely simple to use.